-2. Run the Adjustment program and enter the Adjustment Main menu.

-3. choose the "Head voltage ID input" and click it.

-The menu shown in the next page appears.
-This function is useful only when the Main board is replaced with new one.
-When the print head is replaced with new one, go to step 6.
+- Run the Adjustment program and enter the Adjustment Main menu. - 3.
+Select the "Head voltage ID input" and click it, and you will see the in the next page appears.
+This function is useful only when the Main board is replaced to new one.
+When the Printhead is replaced with new one, go to Step 6.

-Figure 5-11.
+Figure 5-12.
 1st Head Voltage ID input menu

-4. If you replace the failure Main board with a new on, try to perform the "Check present data".
+4. If you replace the defective Main board with a new one, perform the "Check present data".
 In case the logic circuit dose not have any damage, you can read out the Head Voltage data of the present Head ID voltage data.
 If this function is available, you can check the present Head ID without removing the Head FFC holder.

-Figure 5-12.
+Figure 5-13.
 Read out the Head ID voltage from the EEPROM